oleng/hugo_github/content/blog/post-production-facility-considerations.md

 - **Finalising based on type of services and amount of people in the entire team**: _What specific parts of post-production the company caters, and how many people work on each of these parts_?

     There are several stages in post-production, mainly story editing, color correction, finishing, and mastering.
 In visual post-production, sound is involved in most of the stages but not as much as in audio post-production company, this allows the production team to worked in separate if necessary.
     Story editing stage usually only requires modest hardware requirements compared to the others in later stages because its main purpose is basically finalising the story from draft to final version.
+And so at this stage there's real no need to work directly with the original footage data, most of the time the strategies for selecting & cutting footages involves proxy files or smaller transcoded files.
-    Color correction or grading, as well as finishing stage of post-production form the bulk in hardwares & software requirements.
+    Color correction or grading, as well as finishing stage of post-production form the bulk in hardwares & software requirements[^bandwidth] because of the file size, bandwidth and processing power needed to process those files.
     Finishing consists of many components like motion graphic, compositing, VFX, 3D VFX, etc, and in the case of movie production, color grading.
     Mastering, depending on what kind of formats, can be an independent system on its own.
 In celluloid era mastering often means an entire separate facility.